Calblanque Regional Park

 Calblanque Regional Park, Monte de las Cenizas y Peña del Águila is a regional park in the south-east of Spain, and in this country in the autonomous community Región de Murcia.
 In this region, it is located in the municipalities Cartagena and La Unión.
 It is part of Sierra Minera, a mountain chain in the Baetic System.

-It is one of the best preserved areas in the Mediterranean littoral in spite of human activities and interaccions.
+It is one of the best preserved areas in the Mediterranean littoral in spite of human activities and interactions.
 The two last facts brings this area a cultural value.

 In regards of its geology, there are two kinds of lithology: metamorphic rocks and Quaternary sediments.
 Overall, there are the most ancient rocks in The Region of Murcia and the most recent ones, which are altered by sundry erosion processes.
-These phenomenons turn into the existence of beaches, risks, natural arcs, tafoni, etc.
+These phenomenon turn into the existence of beaches, risks, natural arcs, and tafoni.

-There is a large diversity of ecosystems: forest spots, sandy areas, etc.
+There is a large diversity of habitats, including slopes, forests, and sandy areas.

 Fauna

-There are birds like little egrets, stilts, avocets, kentish plovers, audoin's gulls, peregrine falcons, Eurasian eagle-owls, Bonelli's eagles, badgers, beech martens, also fish like Spanish toothcarps and reptiles like chalcides bedriagai (Bedriaga's skinks), malpolon monspessulanus (Montpellier snakes) and ocellated lizards and finally animals of other Phyli like crinoids.
+There are birds like little egrets, stilts, avocets, kentish plovers, audoin's gulls, peregrine falcons, Eurasian eagle-owls, Bonelli's eagles, badgers, beech martens, also fish like Spanish toothcarps and reptiles like Chalcides bedriagai (Bedriaga's skinks), Malpolon monspessulanus (Montpellier snakes) and ocellated lizards and finally animals of other Phyli like crinoids.

 Flora

-There are plants like cistus heterophyllus (more or less close to hoary rockrose and to goldenheathers), asparagus macrorrhizus (more or less close to blue funnel-lilies), lotus creticus, sea hollies and pallenis maritimae (more or less close to common cudweeds).
+There are plants like Cistus heterophyllus (more or less close to hoary rockrose and to goldenheathers), Asparagus macrorrhizus (more or less close to blue funnel-lilies), Lotus creticus, sea hollies and Pallenis maritimae (more or less close to common cudweeds).

-Spots and places
+Locales

 In this list there are the most important places and spots: